 As a partner university, the University of Washington will involve both undergraduate and graduate students in research activities.
 UW students involved in ABC-UTC research projects or supported by the ABC-UTC will be listed on this page.

-Michelle Chang (MS Student): Michelle is an M.S. student studying structural engineering at the University of Washington.
+Michelle Chang (MS, Student): Michelle was an MS student studying structural engineering at the University of Washington.
 She received her B.S. in Civil Engineering from Princeton University (2016) with a joint focus on structures and architecture.
 From 2016 to 2018, Michelle worked as a project engineer for Kiewit at the Los Angeles Rams/Chargers Stadium, where she ran on-site precast concrete operations.
-She is currently working with Professors John Stanton and Marc Eberhard on the High Speed Rail project.
+She then worked with Professors John Stanton and Marc Eberhard on the High Speed Rail project.

-Taneum Luciani (BS Student ): Taneum is an undergraduate researcher.
-He is currently a senior at the University of Washington with a concentration in structural engineering.
-He is expected to receive his BSCE in 2019.
-He is focusing on instrumentation of the test specimens and has an individual research project investigating the fracture energy of concrete, which is a critical modeling parameter for systems relying on bond and anchorage for force transfer.
-This work is primarily experimental, joint with the National Science Foundation and conducted under the supervision of Professor Lehman.
+Taneum Luciani (BS, 2019): Beginning in 2018, Taneum was an undergraduate researcher In the structural engineering laboratory at the University of Washington with a concentration in structural engineering.
+He completed his BSCE in 2019.
+He contributed the ABC project on CFT pier-pile connections.
+The majority of his experimental work focused on the instrumentation of the test specimens and has an individual research project investigating the fracture energy of concrete, which is a critical modeling parameter for systems relying on bond and anchorage for force transfer.
+This work was joint with the National Science Foundation and conducted under the supervision of Professor Lehman.